Landheim Schondorf: School profile

 Landheim Schondorf is made up of different types of schools: the state-accredited Ernst-Reisinger-Gymnasium (upper school), the state-approved Julius-Lohmann-School, and an elementary school.
 Beginning in the eighth year, students choose between two branches: languages or economics.
 Landheim has a maximum enrollment capacity of 300 students and draws in applications from all of Germany as well as many foreign countries.
 Education in Landheim’s secondary schools is supplemented by mandatory participation in craft (including locksmithing, carpentry, gardening, cooking, photography workshop, and more), athletic (e.g. sailing, rowing, hockey, basketball, tennis, horseback riding and rock climbing) and musical projects (e.g. choir, band, and theater).
 In order to enable students of all backgrounds to attend, Landheim offers several merit-based and need-based scholarships.

 Foreign language track

 In their fifth year, all students begin taking English as their first foreign language.
 In their sixth year, students must choose either French or Latin for their second foreign language.
 Once in their eighth year, students in the languages branch choose between Spanish and French for their third language, while students in the economics branch take “Economics and Law.”
 Additionally, students may choose to take Chinese as an elective.

 Student exchange programs

 Landheim participates in student exchange programs with partner schools in Japan, the USA, Canada, India, Australia, Great Britain, Switzerland, Georgia, Albania and France.
 There are additional exchange possibilities with members of the international school association, Round Square.

 Day students

 In addition to the boarding students, Landheim also enrolls day students from Schondorf and other neighboring towns and cities.

-Pedagocical concept

-“The main focus of one’s education should be in the development of one’s character.”
-This principle from the foundation charter of 1929 remains unchanged to this day.
-Helpfulness, justice, honesty and responsibility are to be recognized as the fundamental values of human coexistence towards which education should be oriented.